SEARCHES FAMILY TREES MAILING LISTS MESSAGE BOARDS

 Without the encouragement, research, and assistance of Donn Neal, Gwen Boyer Bjorkman, Sharon Reck, Carolyn Smith and many others, the many "Lost Stark Families of Kentucky" may never have been found and my thanks to them for providing me with insight into the everyday lives of Aaron Stark and his family in Colonial Connecticut.

-And finally, this text is dedicated in particular to the memory of Charles Rathbone Stark, pictured to the left, whose book, published in 1927 titled “The Aaron Stark Family, Seven Generations”, was the beginning of this journey into the past.
-His compilation of the descendants of Aaron Stark, an ambitious undertaking for 1927, was instrumental to our research and contributed to much of the material presented on this website and presented in the above mentioned searchable database located on the WorldConnect Project.
+And finally, this text is dedicated in particular to the memory of Charles Rathbone Stark, pictured above and left, whose book, published in 1927 entitled “The Aaron Stark Family, Seven Generations”, was the beginning of this journey into the past.
+His compilation of the descendants of Aaron Stark, an ambitious undertaking for 1927, was instrumental to our research and contributed to much of the material presented.
 I further dedicate these pages to all future Stark family researchers who will improve on these pages, already obsolete as they are being written, and produce research of their own which will surpass these humble efforts to preserve the history of Aaron Stark and his descendants.

 Copyright